Osimhen equals Mertens' Napoli record with goal in Legia Warsaw thrashing

 The Serie A leaders surged to the summit of Group C with four points after three matches but Legia Warsaw remain unmoved at the top of the table, despite the loss.

-At the end of the match, Napoli coach Luciano Spalletti urged his players to maintain the performance they showed at the Stadio Diego Armando Maradona.
+At the end of the match, Napoli coach Luciano Spalletti urged his players to maintain the level of performance they showed at the Stadio Diego Armando Maradona.

 "Forward we have talented players and we know that the goal can always come,” Spalletti told the club’s website.
 “But we must always keep balance during the game so that we can then have the possibility of looking for success until the end.